stefanjenkner/stefanjenkner.github.io/content/2024-03-28-enable-hardware-watchdog-on-raspberry-pi-powered-volumio-3.md

-Title: Enable hardware watchdog for Volumio 3 on Raspberry Pi
+Title: Enable hardware watchdog on Raspberry Pi-powered Volumio audio player
 Date: 2024-03-28 00:00
-Modified: 2024-03-28 00:00
+Modified: 2024-03-29 00:00
 Category: Audio
 Tags: volumio, rapsberrypi, watchdog
 Slug: 2024-03-28-enable-hardware-watchdog-on-raspberry-pi-powered-volumio-3
 Authors: Stefan Jenkner
 Summary: The Raspberry Pi features a built-in hardware watchdog timer that automatically resets the system if it becomes unresponsive or freezes.
-This can be handy when used as an audio player like Volumio especially if the hardware is hard to access.
+This can be handy when used as an audio player like Volumio - especially if the hardware is not easy to access.

 The Raspberry Pi features a built-in hardware watchdog timer that automatically resets the system if it becomes unresponsive or freezes.
 If enabled, it expects the OS to reset the hardware watchdog every 15 seconds.
 Otherwise the hardware watchdog will initiate a system reboot.
-This can be handy when used as an audio player like [Volumio](https://volumio.com) especially if the hardware is hard to access.
+This can be handy when used as an audio player like [Volumio](https://volumio.com) especially if the hardware is not easy to access.

 Given that [systemd provides support for hardware watchdogs](http://0pointer.de/blog/projects/watchdog.html), there is no need to install additional userspace tools for basic hardware reset functionality.